 While including too many examples of your work is the most common portfolio mistake, designers at the beginning of their careers can often make the opposite mistake: showing too little.

 Put simply, if the Work section of your website is too sparsely populated, it doesn’t give a great impression.
 Not had enough commissioned work?
-Then there’s nothing wrong with posting student projects, as long as you clearly explain what the brief is and how you fulfilled it.
+Then there’s nothing wrong with posting student projects, as long as you clearly explain what the brief was and how you fulfilled it.

 Don’t have enough student projects?
 Then just do some designs of your own, label them as ‘personal projects’, and again, explain the thinking behind them.